Israel–Morocco normalization agreement: Others

 Iran condemned Morocco's normalization of relations with Israel.
 A senior Iranian official said the normalization was a "betrayal and a stab in the back of Palestinians".

 Spanish foreign affairs minister Arancha González Laya said that the country welcomed the normalization of relations, but rejected the US's recognition of Morocco's claim to Western Sahara.
 Russia welcomed the restoration of diplomatic ties between the countries but condemned Trump's decision to recognize Morocco's sovereignty over Western Sahara, saying it breaches international law.

+Aftermath

+In the aftermath of the normalization agreement, Moroccan authorities overhauled over 160 Jewish heritage sites in the country, including the Jewish cemetery in Meknes.